unilincoln/ICT-Policies/Acceptable Use Policy.rst

 Introduction
 ------------

-The University promotes and encourages the use of the internet, including Web 2.0 applications such as Facebook, Twitter, YouTube and blogs, as an important means of communication.
+The University promotes and encourages the use of the Internet, including Web 2.0 applications such as Facebook, Twitter, YouTube and blogs, as an important means of communication.
 However, misuse of these facilities can have a negative impact upon the work and reputation of the University.

-Users may access internet facilities for the conduct of University related business.
-The use of the internet is subject to this policy as well as all relevant laws and other University Policies and Regulations.
+Users may access Internet facilities for the conduct of University related business.
+The use of the Internet is subject to this policy as well as all relevant laws and other University Policies and Regulations.

 Users should be aware of the difficulties of taking appropriate care of their own and other peoples Personal or Confidential information when using the Internet.
 In some situations information may inadvertently or unintentionally become public.

-Although most people use the internet for University business, reasonable and sensible personal use of the internet is permitted as long as it does not disrupt or distract the user from the conduct of University business (e.g. due to volume, frequency or time expended) or restrict the use of resources to other legitimate users.
+Although most people use the Internet for University business, reasonable and sensible personal use of the Internet is permitted as long as it does not disrupt or distract the user from the conduct of University business (e.g. due to volume, frequency or time expended) or restrict the use of resources to other legitimate users.

-The provision of internet material via computer networks to users is controlled and monitored (as set out in section 9.2) in line with the goals and objectives of the University.
+The provision of Internet material via computer networks to users is controlled and monitored (as set out in section 9.2) in line with the goals and objectives of the University.

-The University internet connection is provided by JANET which connects the UK’s education and research organisations to each other, as well as to the rest of the world through links to the global Internet.
+The University Internet connection is provided by JANET which connects the UK’s education and research organisations to each other, as well as to the rest of the world through links to the global Internet.
 JANET and this policy require that users abide by the prevailing `JANET Acceptable Use Policy`_.

 .. _`JANET Acceptable Use Policy`: http://www.ja.net/company/policies/aup.html